ptrdom/scalajs-esbuild/README.md

 1. Use sbt tasks to compile Scala.js code and run esbuild:
     - `esbuildBundle`
       - In addition to base plugin behavior, web implementation also does HTML entry point transformation - injection Scala.js entry points and CSS files into HTML.
+    - `~esbuildServe`
+       - Starts dev server on port `3000`.
+         - Port can be configured with `esbuildServe / serverPort` setting.
+      - Watches for updates to Scala.js code and any resources in `esbuild` directory.
+      - CSS can be hot reloaded, changes to Scala.js code will cause a page reload.
     - `esbuildServeStart;~esbuildCompile;esbuildServeStop`
-      - Starts dev server on port `8000`.
-      - `esbuildCompile` will recompile Scala.js code and update any resources on changes.
-      - CSS can be hot reloaded, anything else will cause a page reload.
+      - Each step of `esbuildServe` as separate commands.

 See [examples](sbt-scalajs-esbuild-web/examples) for project templates.